helmutlutz/blog/docs/_posts/2023-01-04-setting-up-a-jekyll-blog.markdown

 date:   2023-01-03 20:55:50 +0100
 categories: SetupNotes
 ---
 This is just a plain list of steps that I followed to get this site up and running.
+For my future self, or anyone who has similar issues.
 - Starting from scratch on Windows, I followed this guide for the Jekyll installation: [Jekyll installation guide][jekyll-installation]
 - The tutorial in [Github pages guide][ghpages-setup] describe how to set up the repostiory and how to create a site with Jekyll